Skip to main content

 2 mentions Positive Neutral Negative

-Character development in Cosmic Leap is characterized by a simplistic approach complemented by diverse and engaging character designs, which enhance the gameplay experience across various levels.
-The minimalistic graphics do not detract from the fun, as the varied characters contribute to a dynamic and enjoyable gaming environment.
+Character development in Cosmic Leap is characterized by a simplistic approach complemented by minimalistic graphics, yet it features diverse and engaging character designs that enhance the gameplay experience.
+The variety in character designs and levels contributes to a dynamic and enjoyable gameplay environment.

 • stability

-• “There are a couple of bugs where the game freezes upon opening the Steam overlay and when adjusting the screen resolution.”
+• “There are also a couple of bugs where the game freezes upon opening the Steam overlay and when you fiddle with the screen resolution.”

 • atmosphere

 The game's atmosphere is set in space, allowing players to explore various planets and navigate between them by jumping on rocks.
-The audio complements the experience with a simple yet well-crafted sound design.
+The audio complements this experience, being simple yet well-crafted, enhancing the overall immersion.

 • “The atmosphere takes place in space, where you will travel across different planets and rocks.
-You can jump on rocks to reach other planets that are too far away.
-The audio is simple, yet well-made.”
+You can jump on rocks to get to other planets that are too far away.
+The audio is simple, but at the same time, well made.”

 Buy Cosmic Leap